 Pursuant to Article III, Section 3(b) of the Charter, the Mayor shall strive to the extent practicable to seek appointees to the Council reflecting both demographic and geographic diversity of membership (p.
 24).
 We strive to build a strong group of committed individuals who reflect the ethnic, social and economic diversity of Framingham.

 The 2030 Advisory Council shall be comprised of two members from each district and two at-large members from the business community.
 The Council will elect a Chair, Vice-Chair, and clerk from the district.
-Members follow the Open Meeting Law (OML), Ethics and Conflict of Interest Laws.
+Members follow the Conflict of Interest Laws.
 Members abide by the Local, State and Federal Rules and Regulations.

 2030 Advisory Council members are appointed by the Mayor.